-Given posterior draws of $\vect Y_t(0)$ and the observed $\vect Y_t(1)$, we can compute formal posteriors on any causal quantity of interest.
+Given samples of $\vect Y_t(0)$ and the observed outcomes $\vect Y_t(1)$, we can compute formal posteriors on any causal quantity of interest.
 For example, and as used in our supermarket revenue application, percentage increases due to intervention are natural, i.e., $ 100(\sum_t \vect Y_t(1) - \sum_t \vect Y_t(0))/\sum_t \vect Y_t(0)$ over any specified range of times.
 In our case study, this is evaluated for each store, and the average over stores is then also relevant for decisions about applying the intervention more broadly.

-A common commercial setting for potential application of synthetic control models is-- as in our application-- when the units are individual locations or products and the outcome is unit-level revenue.
+A common commercial setting for potential application of counterfactual forecasts is-- as in our application-- when the units are individual locations or products and the outcome is unit-level revenue.
 A key business question for the intervention is whether total revenue \textit{across units} increased and, if so, by how much.
 This requires computing the sum of the unit-level components of $\vect Y_t(0)$, and this is where the multivariate component of the DLM is most important.
 When treatment units are similar and predictors are identical, the outcomes will tend to be positively dependent across units: If one treatment unit's outcome is underestimated then other treatment units' outcomes are also likely underestimated by the model.
 Positive dependence implies--relative to models assuming no dependence-- inflation of uncertainty in summations.
 Fitting independent models to construct synthetic controls, using them to estimate independent effects, and combining the results assuming independence will generally underestimate uncertainty; this underestimation can be most substantial, especially as the number of items increases.
-In contrast, MVDLMs evaluate and monitor cross-series correlations, and forecast counterfactuals reflecting these learned dependencies to properly characterize uncertainty about aggregates as well as all other quantities of interest.